Improve Your Lip Balm Business With These 6 Tips

 6. Brand Your Packaging

 The customer has solely interacted with your brand online until delivery.
 Your shipping box is their first tangible experience with your company, so make it count.
 Put thought into choosing the right envelope, tube, or box for your products and brand.
-Don't reuse packaging or old boxes and use high-quality materials to ensure safe delivery.
-Look over this handy shipping label size chart to find the right label for each supplier.
+Don't reuse packaging or old boxes — use high-quality materials to ensure safe delivery.

 You've taken all the right steps to launch a successful handmade lip balm business.
 With an approachable brand that resonates with its intended audience – plus good photos, content, and more – customers will find you.